siefkenj/utoronto-room-viewer/README.md

 done with `npm install -g @angular/cli`

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `out/` directory.
 Use the `-prod` flag for a production build.

+To set a custom output folder, run `ng build --output-path=dist/`, for example.